Bachelor's Programme in International Business – FAQ

 The Bachelor’s Programme in International Business is offered at the Aalto University Mikkeli Campus.
-Mikkeli is a town in Eastern Finland, approximately 230 kilometres northeast from Helsinki.
+Mikkeli is a town in Eastern Finland, approximately 230 kilometers northeast from Helsinki.

-Yes it is.
-In case you want to visit the campus and receive a tour around the school premises as well as a chance to ask questions about the programme and talk to one of our students, please contact the campus to set a date for the visit; [email protected] or +358 50 438 9837.
+Yes, it is.
+In case you want to visit the campus and receive a tour around the school premises as well as a chance to ask questions about the programme from one of our students, please contact the campus to set a date for the visit; [email protected] or +358 50 438 9837.
 However, keep in mind that the study office is closed during weekdays after 4pm, on weekends and on holidays.

 The BScBA Programme is a three-year programme.
 However, because of our intensive courses, it is possible to complete the programme even in 2,5 years.
 If one wishes to continue to the Master’s programmes offered in Aalto University School of Business, the combined normative duration of the studies is 5 years.

 All students of the BScBA Programme have International Business as their major.
 International Business introduces an international aspect to the different fields of business; courses relate to for example marketing, management, accounting and finance.

 Students who are not citizens of the member states of the European Union (EU), European Economic Area (EEA), or Switzerland, are required to pay tuition fees.
 The scholarships are granted in the form of a tuition fee waiver (100% or 50%).
 The best applicants who are liable to pay fees may be granted scholarships.

 At Aalto university the tuition fee is €12 000 per academic year for Bachelor’s degree programmes and €15 000 per academic year for Master's degree programmes.
 More information on the tuition fees can be found at https://www.aalto.fi/admission-services/scholarships-and-tuition-fees